Kaliakoir Hi–Tech Park

-Bangabandhu Hi-Tech City (BHTC) is a business park in Kaliakair, Gazipur District, Bangladesh.
-Originally called Kaliakoir Hi-Tech Park, after the municipality in which it is located, it was renamed in June 2016 to honor Bangabandhu (Father of the Nation) Sheikh Mujibur Rahman.
-Many companies are invested in this sector.
+Kaliakoir Hi–Tech Park or Hi–Tech City, Kaliakoir (HTCK) is a business park in Kaliakair of Gazipur District, Bangladesh.
+Originally called Kaliakoir Hi-Tech Park, after the municipality in which it is located, it was renamed in June 2016 to honor the founding president of Bangladesh Sheikh Mujibur Rahman.
+After the fall of Hasina regime the name of this hi-tech city was renamed to Hi-Tech City, Kaliakoir.
+Many companies have invested in this sector.

 History

 The hi-tech park was formally proposed in June 1999 at a meeting of the Board of Investment.
 A feasibility study was conducted in 2001 by the Bangladesh University of Engineering and Technology.
 A boundary wall was constructed in 2008.
 A further assessment was performed by PricewaterhouseCoopers in 2009.
 It said that one advantage of the location was that land acquisition was complete.
 In 2010, the Bangladesh Hi-Tech Park Authority (BHTPA) was formed to regulate and operate hi-tech business parks in the country.

 By June 2015, the authority had awarded contracts for basic infrastructure.
 One of two parts of a bypass road for local residents was complete, as was an internal access road.
 Construction had begun on sewer lines and a sewage treatment plant; the boundary wall was being extended to enclose an expected expansion, and replaced where it had been demolished during other construction; installation of street lighting was underway; and refurbishment of a three-storey building built in 2009 but not yet occupied was in progress.

 The original 232 acre site is divided into five blocks.
 Block 1 is reserved for government use.
 Blocks 2 and 5 are being built by Summit Technopolis, a joint venture between Summit Group of Bangladesh and Infinity Infotech Parks of India.
 Bangladesh TechnoSity is developing Block 3.
 As of 2020, Block 4 has not been awarded.
 Summit Technopolis broke ground on their portion on 28 February 2016.
 By June of that year, the project had been expanded to 355 acres.